spacetelescope/jwst/docs/jwst/ami_analyze/description.rst

 The _ami-oi.fits file contains tables of median observables over all integrations of the input file.
 Errors are computed as the sigma-clipped standard deviation over integrations.
 The _amimulti-oi.fits file contains observables for each integration, and does not contain error estimates.
-The structure is the same as the _ami-oi.fits file, but certain data columns are 2D, with the second dimension being the number of integrations.
+The structure is the same as the _ami-oi.fits file, but the following data columns are 2D, with the second dimension being the number of integrations: "PISTONS", "PIST_ERR", "VISAMP", "VISAMPERR", "VISPHI", "VISPHIERR", "VIS2DATA", "VIS2ERR", "T3AMP", "T3AMPERR", "T3PHI", "T3PHIERR".

 LG model parameters
 ^^^^^^^^^^^^^^^^^^^